 Michigan State University is a complex organization with information technology needs that support a variety of academic and business pursuits.

 This site, tech.msu.edu, is a principal hub of information technology resources, news, and service information at MSU.
-It is maintained by IT Services and the Office of the CIO.
+It is maintained by MSU Information Technology and the Office of the CIO.

 MSU IT Council